-13.4 Static data members
+13.4 Static fields

-The class is used as a model to create instances.
-Every instance of a Book has four data members (title, author, numberOfPages and ISBN), and they can be used to store values in one instance independently of the values stored in other instances.
+In Object Oriented programming classes are used as models to create instances.
+Every instance of a Book has four fields (title, author, numberOfPages and ISBN), and they can be used to store values in one instance independently of the values stored in other instances.
+Hence they are called instance variables.

-Static data members (or class variables) are fields that belong to the class and do not exist in each instance.
+Static fields (or class variables) are data members that belong to the class and do not exist in each instance.
 It means that there is always only one copy of this data member, independent of the number of the instances that were created.

-The next example defines a static data member called owner that will be used to store the name of the owner of the books.
+The next example defines a static field called owner that will be used to store the name of the owner of the books.
 We assume that all the books that we are going to define in an application will belong to the same person.
-In this case, it is not necessary to have one data member in each instance (book) to store the name, because it must be the same in all of them.
-The example also defines two methods: setOwner and getOwner that will be used to set and get the owner of all books respectively:
+In this case, it is not necessary to have one field in each instance (book) to store the name, because it must be the same in all of them.
+The example also defines two methods: setOwner and getOwner that will be used to set and get the owner of all books respectively.
+This methods are usually called accessor methods.

 '''

 /

 Example with books Application (version 8)

+that defines a static field and accessor methods

 /

 class Book {

 String title;

 String author;

 int numberOfPages;

-'''

-'''

 String ISBN;

-static String owner;
+static String owner; // shared by all instances

 Book(String tit,String aut,int num) {

 title = tit;

 author = aut;

 numberOfPages = num;

 ISBN = "unknown";

 }

 Book(String tit,String aut,int num,String isbn) {

 title = tit;

+'''

+'''

 author = aut;

 numberOfPages = num;

 ISBN = isbn;

 }

 public String getInitials() {

 String initials = "";

 for(int i = 0;i < author.length();i ++) {

 char currentChar = author.charAt(i);

-if (currentChar >= 'A' && currentChar <= 'Z') {
+if (currentChar >= 'A' && currentChar <='Z') {

 initials = initials + currentChar + '.';

 }

 }

 return initials;

 }

 public boolean equals(Book b) {

 return (title.equals(b.title) && author.equals(b.author) &&

 numberOfPages == b.numberOfPages &&

 ISBN.equals(b.ISBN));

 }

 public void setOwner(String name) {

 owner = name;

 }

 public String getOwner() {

 return owner;

 }

+}

 class ExampleBooks8 {

-'''

-'''

 public static void main(String[] args) {

 Book b1,b2;

-b1 = new Book("Thinking in Java","Bruce Eckel",1129);
+b1 = new Book("Thinking in Java", "Bruce Eckel", 1129);

 b2 = new Book("Java in a nutshell","David Flanagan",353);

 b1.setOwner("Carlos Kavka");

 System.out.println("Owner of book b1: " + b1.getOwner());

 System.out.println("Owner of book b2: " + b2.getOwner());

 }

 }

 '''

-The main application creates two books, and then set the owner by sending the message setOwner to the object b1.
+The main application creates two books, and then set the owner by sending the message setOwner to the object b1 (it could also be b2).
 After that it prints the owner of both books.
 The output of the execution of the application is:

+'''

+Carlos Kavka

-Carlos Kavka Carlos Kavka
+Carlos Kavka

+'''

 It can be seen that even if the owner was set by sending a message to the object b1, the owner of b2 was modified.
-In fact, there is only one data member called owner that can be accessed with the methods through all instances of Books.
+In fact, there is only one field called owner that can be accessed with the methods through all instances of Books.

-Static data members can be used for communication between different instances of the same class, or to store a global value at the class level.
+Static fields can be used for communication between different instances of the same class, or to store a global value at the class level.